 Other key lawyers:

-- Assisted Kans and Kandy Wholesale with the full collection of debt in the sum of nearly £91k.
+- Assisted Kans and Kandy Wholesale with its debt pre-action letter and chasing strategy.

 Other key lawyers: